-In APHINITY, the incidence of symptomatic heart failure (NYHA class III or IV) with a LVEF decline of at least 10% points from baseline and to <50% was <1% (0.8% of Perjeta-treated patients vs 0.4% of placebo-treated patients).
-Of the patients who experienced symptomatic heart failure, 62.5% of Perjeta-treated patients and 66.7% of placebo-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
+In APHINITY, the incidence of symptomatic heart failure (NYHA class III or IV) with a LVEF decline of at least 10% points from baseline and to <50% was <1% (0.9% of Perjeta-treated patients vs 0.5% of placebo-treated patients).
+Of the patients who experienced symptomatic heart failure, 55.6% of Perjeta-treated patients and 71.4% of placebo-treated patients had recovered (defined as 2 consecutive LVEF measurements above 50%) at the data cutoff.
 The majority of the events were reported in anthracycline-treated patients.
-Asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10% points from baseline and to <50% were reported in 2.7% of Perjeta-treated patients and 2.9% of placebo-treated patients, of whom 84.4% of Perjeta-treated patients and 87.0% of placebo-treated patients had recovered at the data cutoff.
+Asymptomatic or mildly symptomatic (NYHA class II) declines in LVEF of at least 10% points from baseline and to <50% were reported in 2.9% of Perjeta-treated patients and 3.0% of placebo-treated patients, of whom 82.4% of Perjeta-treated patients and 83.3% of placebo-treated patients had recovered at the data cutoff.

-Infusion reactions
+Infusion-related reactions (IRRs)

-An infusion reaction was defined in the pivotal trials as any event reported as hypersensitivity, anaphylactic reaction, acute infusion reaction or cytokine release syndrome occurring during an infusion or on the same day as the infusion.
+An infusion-related reaction was defined in the pivotal trials as any event reported as hypersensitivity, anaphylactic reaction, acute infusion-related reaction or cytokine release syndrome occurring during an infusion or on the same day as the infusion.
 In the pivotal trial CLEOPATRA, the initial dose of Perjeta was given the day before trastuzumab and docetaxel to allow for the examination of Perjeta-associated reactions.
-On the first day when only Perjeta was administered, the overall frequency of infusion reactions was 9.8% in the placebo-treated group and 13.2% in the Perjeta-treated group, with the majority of infusion reactions being mild or moderate.
-The most common infusion reactions (≥ 1.0%) in the Perjeta-treated group were pyrexia, chills, fatigue, headache, asthenia, hypersensitivity and vomiting.
+On the first day when only Perjeta was administered, the overall frequency of infusion-related reactions was 9.8% in the placebo-treated group and 13.2% in the Perjeta-treated group, with the majority of infusion-related reactions being mild or moderate.
+The most common infusion-related reactions (≥ 1.0%) in the Perjeta-treated group were pyrexia, chills, fatigue, headache, asthenia, hypersensitivity and vomiting.

-During the second cycle when all medicinal products were administered on the same day, the most common infusion reactions in the Perjeta-treated group (≥ 1.0%) were fatigue, dysgeusia, drug hypersensitivity, myalgia and vomiting (see section 4.4).
+During the second cycle when all medicinal products were administered on the same day, the most common infusion-related reactions in the Perjeta-treated group (≥ 1.0%) were fatigue, dysgeusia, drug hypersensitivity, myalgia and vomiting (see section 4.4).

 In neoadjuvant and adjuvant trials, Perjeta was administered on the same day as other study treatments in all cycles.
-Infusion reactions occurred in 18.6% - 25.0% of patients on the first day of Perjeta administration (in combination with trastuzumab and chemotherapy).
+Infusion-related reactions occurred in 18.6% - 25.0% of patients on the first day of Perjeta administration (in combination with trastuzumab and chemotherapy).
 The type and severity of events were consistent with those observed in CLEOPATRA at the cycles when Perjeta was given on the same day as trastuzumab and docetaxel, with the majority of reactions being mild or moderate in severity.

 Hypersensitivity reactions/anaphylaxis